 The GS Yuasa Group recognizes that climate-related issues are one of our important management issues.
-In December 2019 we announced our support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and we are working on climate-related information disclosure based on the TCFD framework.
+In December 2019 we announced our support for the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and for some climate-related risks and opportunities.